PebbleCreek Pickleball Rating System

 Any current club member with an established USAPA sanctioned tournament gender rating (UTPR), not self-rated, will keep that rating as a club rating.
 The club member does have the opportunity to advance the club rating.

-Any new club member with an established USAPA sanctioned tournament gender rating (UTPR), not self-rated, will be allowed to play at that level on a conditional basis and must achieve at least a 30%-win ratio and average at least 5 points per game over 2 round robin sessions.
+Any new club member with an established USAPA sanctioned tournament gender rating (UTPR), not self-rated, will be allowed to play at that level on a conditional basis and must average at least 7.5 points per game over 2 consecutive round robin sessions.

-Any club member without a PebbleCreek rating or an established USAPA sanctioned tournament gender rating (UTPR), will be placed at the appropriate skill level on a conditional basis.
+Any club member without an established USAPA sanctioned tournament gender rating (UTPR), will be placed at the appropriate skill level on a conditional basis.

 UTPR rating can change four times a year, the club will not automatically move a player up or down based on a UTPR change.
 If you want your club rating changed, based on a UTPR, please email documentation of your UTPR rating to PCPBRatings@Gmail.com.